GetanehT/Restaurant-Booking-System/README.md

 Features
 1. Responsive Navigation Bar
-* The header includes a logo and a navigation menu with links to different sections such as Home, iPhone, Samsung, and About Us.
+*  Simple and clear navigation to Home, Menu, and Reservation pages.
-* A hamburger-style menu appears on smaller screens for mobile- friendliness, providing a seamless browsing experience across all devices.
+2. Menu Section: Organized using an accordion for easy browsing of menu items.
-2. SEO and Metadata
+3. SEO and Metadata
 * Meta tags for description and keywords are included to optimize the page for search engines, improving discoverability.
-* Keywords such as "smartphone deals," "best smartphone offers," and "mobile phone sales" target customers looking for great deals on mobile phones.
+* Keywords such as Ethiopian restaurant, Ethiopian food, restaurant booking, online reservation, Ethiopian cuisine, food in Berlin, Ethiopian flavors, traditional Ethiopian dishes, African cuisine, restaurant Berlin.
 3. Favicon and Web Manifest
 * The page includes a favicon for brand recognition on various devices and platforms.